coinos/coinos-cd/README.md

 #### run

-first do the following command:
+First do the following command on your machine:

 `doctl auth init`

-if prompted, paste a token from **Personal access tokens** section of your [cloud.digitalocean.com/account/api/tokens]
+when/if prompted, paste a token from **Personal access tokens** section of your [cloud.digitalocean.com/account/api/tokens]

 then: